marrlab/DomainLab/README.md

 Domain generalization algorithm try to learn domain invariant features by adding regularization upon the ERM (Emperical Risk Minimization) loss.

-Once you came across a claim,  that a domain generalization algorithm $A$ can generate a "better" model  $h$ upon some datasets $D$ with "better" performance $T$ compared to other algorithms, have you ever wondered:
+Once you came across a claim,  that a domain generalization algorithm A can generate a "better" model  h upon some datasets D with "better" performance compared to other algorithms, have you ever wondered:

-- Is this mostly attributed to a more "powerful" neural network architecture of model $A$ compared to others?
-What will happen if I change the backbone neural network of algorithm $A$ from ResNet to AlexNet?
+- Is this mostly attributed to a more "powerful" neural network architecture of model A compared to others?
+What will happen if I change the backbone neural network of algorithm A from ResNet to AlexNet?
 - Is this mostly attributed the protocol of estimating the generalization performance? e.g. dataset split, Will this algorithm "work" for my datasets?
-- Is this mostly attributed to the "clever" regularization algorithm $A$ has used?
+- Is this mostly attributed to the "clever" regularization algorithm A has used?

 To maximally decouple these attributing factors, LibDG was implemented with software design patterns, where